UPDATED JUNE 9, 2023

-2. Cut the waffle
+2. Cut the unnecessary words

 You don’t get extra credit for using more words than you need to, so keep it concise and don’t use several words where one or two would suffice.

-- In order to — just use ‘to’
+- In order to —> to

-- With regard to — just use ‘regarding’
+- With regard to —> regarding

-- In the event that — just use ‘if’.
+- In the event that —> if.

-3. Cut the long sentences
+3. Cut the waffle

-4. Cut the non-specific words
+4. Cut the non-specific and indefinite words

 Indefinite words make your writing sound woolly and vague.